My Favourite Autumn Lawn Fertiliser

-If your lawn is looking a little under par from the stresses of a hot summer or wear and tear from general usage, put down a good quality autumn lawn feed now, and your grass will recover in no time at all.
+My lawn always looks a little under par from the stresses of a hot summer or wear and tear from general usage, and I’ve found that if I put down a good quality autumn lawn feed, the grass recovers in no time at all.

 Daniel Woodley – DIY Gardening

-- Low in nitrogen, so your grass won’t put on excessive top growth.
+- Low in nitrogen, the last thing I want is excessive top growth.

 - Phosphorous to promote all-important root development.